We are constantly telling ourselves stories.

 It was a safe place to be while I made a plan.
 It made me stronger and more resolute, and I started to believe I could handle anything.
 My resolve only deepened over time.

-Once you know what you are capable of, and really get to the heart of what matters to you, everything around you starts to look different.
+Once you know what you are capable of, everything around you starts to look different.

 I was still treading water, but it was now with purpose and focus and a plan to move forward.